-(Editor’s note: While Turkey’s Ministry of Culture and Tourism covered some of the author’s expenses in Istanbul, Dispatches Europe received no remuneration for this post.)
+(Editor’s note: While Turkey’s Ministry of Culture and Tourism covered some of the author’s expenses in Istanbul, Dispatches Europe received no remuneration for this post.
+Also, the websites of many of the attractions have been updated.
+You can see a new website that includes most of the major museums and attractions such as Topkapi Palace.)

 I recently had the chance to visit Istanbul for the first time as a guest of Turkey’s Ministry of Culture and Tourism.
 Members of the British press and I were invited to tour some of Istanbul’s highlights in advance of the upcoming Super Cup between Liverpool and Chelsea.